-Director, Chemonics Global Impact Collaboratory Peggy Ochandarena
+Director, University Partnerships Peggy Ochandarena

 by Peggy Ochandarena

 Although the causes of climate change and the roles various nations must play in fighting it have been hotly debated, data provide solid evidence that our planet is facing significant climate challenges that impact our livelihoods, our well-being, and even our very lives.
 Addressing climate change requires a two-fold strategy: mitigation to deal with carbon…

 Measuring Community Norms Around Women's Empowerment in the West Bank: Opportunities and Challenges of a Novel Approach Using Cultural Consensus